4 Stock Logic Synths You Need to be Using

 Extra Decay/Release Time

-No secret here, but I love adding some drawn out electric pianos to the tracks I’m working on for Anden.
+No secret here, but I love adding some drawn out electric pianos to our music.
 To make sure those longer notes don’t fade away too quickly, be sure to boost the decay and release times in the Details section of the instrument: